Yoshimi/yoshimi/README.txt

-Version 2.2.2
+Version 2.2.3

+The Formant editor window has been made a bit more user friendly.
+The Command line can now use Yoshimi's Copy/Paste feature and stored presets.
-This is just a minor bugfix and general update release.
+There are also minor bugfixs and general updates.

-Full details are in /doc/Yoshimi_2.2.2_features.txt
+Full details are in /doc/Yoshimi_2.2.3_features.txt

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi